samyarsadat/MC-Server-Config/README.md

 <h1 align="center">Minecraft Server Configuration</h1>

-This branch is configured as a 1.21.1 NeoForge server with All of Create (AoC) and some other mods.
+This branch is configured as a 1.20.1 NeoForge server with TerraFirmaGreg.

 <br>